pmadden90/experience-ireland/README.md

 The wireframe can be viewed on the link below. https://www.figma.com/file/H1tJS5dMolulHoC4ggyj3PHE/ExperienceIreland.com-Paul-s-wireframe?node-id=2%3A78

-Features
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 Existing Features
 Search Bar - allows users to input places they know in Ireland or allow